KyleKing/My-Programming-Sketchbook/Alfred/user.workflow.D67DE9BE-47D0-4727-BF34-DFA7132EDCD1/README.md

 ## TODO

-- [ ] Make the workflow more robust, because right now, you can trigger a function without an argument, even when it needs one to work
-- [ ] Make adding custom images easier
-- [ ] Account for variable paths to .hammerspoon directory (TODO make adding custom images easier - possibly make path to .hammerspoon/icons/*.png/jpg)
 - [ ] Make package available on packal or otherwise make it installable by someone who isn't me